Oldmanpitsa54/LagerverwaltungAufgabe/README.md

 The functionality of DataAccess layer (only Artikelgruppe repo) is covered with Unit tests to allow the security of further development changes

-Future: propositions to improve the project:
+Future propositions to improve the project:
 -Implementaion of a buisness layer
--Extesion of UnitOfWork functionality with other methods regarding operations with data.
+-Implementation of running unit tests
--Coverage of other parts of DataAccess layer -Implementation of user interface
+-Extesion of UnitOfWork functionality with other methods regarding operations with data -Coverage of other parts of DataAccess layer -Implementation of user interface